 Fill your senses with the sights, sounds and tastes of Oklahoma's most popular arts festivals.

 From the Art Deco architecture throughout Tulsa to sculpture and art displays scattered throughout Oklahoma City, Oklahomans have a deep-rooted appreciation for the arts.
 Therefore, it’s no wonder that tons of statewide events are held each year to celebrate the visual, performing and culinary arts.
 Embrace your inner Degas and adjust your beret: these artistic celebrations invite you to make the leap into an imaginative wonderland filled with fine art, live music and gourmet delights.
-Read on to discover some of Oklahoma’s best bets and step into a veritable feast for the senses at one of Oklahoma’s top arts festivals.
+Read on to discover some of Oklahoma’s best bets, and step into a veritable feast for the senses at one of Oklahoma’s top arts festivals.

 Known as Oklahoma City’s “rite of spring,” the much-loved Festival of the Arts is the crown jewel of Oklahoma’s wide and varied arts festivals.
-Held since 1967, the Festival of the Arts is free to the public and celebrates all artistic endeavors, from photography and sculpture, to local music and mouthwatering food, with six action-packed days in late April.
+Held since 1967, the Festival of the Arts is free to the public and celebrates all artistic endeavors, from photography and sculpture to local music and mouthwatering food, with six action-packed days in late April.
 Live music and theatrical productions are held on four stages throughout the stunning Myriad Botanical Gardens & Crystal Bridge Conservatory, while over 140 artists from across the nation display their works within rows and rows of outdoor booths.

 Bring the kids to this family-friendly art event for plenty of hands-on children’s activities and a play area, and don’t forget to visit the festival’s famous International Food Row.
 Over 30 food vendors set up camp to provide everything from appetizers to desserts with a decidedly cosmopolitan twist.
 Munch on a Bavarian strudel or sample a plateful of Brazilian food.
 Less adventurous eaters can also enjoy traditional fair food like corndogs and Indian tacos.

 The four-day Tulsa International Mayfest attracts over 350,000 people annually and boasts displays from artists worldwide.
 Artwork from over 120 artists, five indoor galleries and three stages of entertainment are brought out for the masses.
 Don’t miss the delicious food court stocked with fair food favorites such as funnel cakes, gyros and fresh lemonade.
-The Blue Dome Arts Festival, in contrast, is held within Tulsa’s Blue Dome Entertainment District, a popular nightlife haven and artistic enclave.
-This festival, the avant-garde younger sibling to the massive Mayfest, features an impressive collection of local artists and vendors over three days.
-Visitors are invited to rock out to live music from regional bands or even participate in pottery, blacksmith and belly dancing demonstrations.

 Oklahoma City’s colorful and historic Paseo Arts District is a work of art unto itself, but the district takes on new life during the annual, two-day Paseo Arts Festival held in May.
 As Oklahoma City’s oldest district, the Paseo is reminiscent of a Spanish village complete with stucco buildings, clay tile roofs and vivid colors.
-It is home to nearly 20 art galleries and 60 artists all within a couple blocks walking distance.
+It is home to nearly 20 art galleries and 60 artists all within a couple of blocks walking distance.

 More than 75 visual artists come together each May to display their juried works of art at the Paseo Arts Festival.
 With a variety of mediums and price ranges, enthusiastic collectors and art novices alike will find the perfect piece.
-Two stages also provide live music and performance art, while children can create their own works of art at the children’s area.
+Two stages also provide live music and performance art, while children can create their own works of art in the children’s area.
 During this free event, area restaurants and galleries will be open throughout the festival, urging visitors to pop in and out of these charming local businesses as they make their way along the main thoroughfare.

 For booths brimming with handmade goods and artistic pieces, delicious food, fun activities and toe-tapping entertainment, head to downtown Edmond during the Downtown Edmond Arts Festival, held each year in May.
 This free, three-day event brings together over 100 artists displaying and selling their work, as well as performance artists and live music.
 Located on historic Route 66, historic downtown Edmond boasts a variety of unique boutiques, antique stores and trendy restaurants.
 Try out one of the area’s cafes or snack on traditional fair food like corndogs and cotton candy.
 Browse the booths to find out which artists took home the festival’s top prizes, or find a shady spot near the stage and enjoy the sounds of jazz, blues and country music.